volodya-lombrozo/newsman/docs/do-you-trust-me.md

 It's boring.
 We have AI that will extract and format all these parts of the report for us.

-## Can you generate it for me?
+## Can you just generate it for us?

-I don't have much time to write a complex script or an application to perform this task.
+We don't have much time to write a complex script or an application to perform this task.
+We have many other tasks to solve at our lovely job.
-I just don't have time for it.
+So, we just don't have time for it.
 So let's take the first naive attempt to generate a report in the most straightforward way.

 At first, we will concentrate on the 'Last Week Achievements' part only and delegate as much work as possible to AI.
-In most cases, we can measure the work done by a developer by finished Pull Requests - the real code provided.
+In most cases, we can measure the work done by a developer by finished pull requests - the real code provided.

-So, long story short, I got a list of closed Pull Requests for the previous week by using the GitHub API, converted their titles and bodies to a simple string, joined by a '____' delimiter, and sent them to AI altogether with the following prompt.
+So, long story short, we will get a list of closed pull requests for the previous week by using the GitHub API, convert their titles and bodies to a simple string, join them  by a '____' delimiter, and sent them to AI altogether with the following prompt.

 Context:
 ```txt